thymeleaf/thymeleaf-docs/docs/articles/fromhtmltohtmlviahtml.md

 because of the quick pace at which browsers release new versions, but also because the specification itself is still work in progress.

+For a list of HTML5 features and the corresponding browser support, check the [Can I use...](http://caniuse.com/) website.
+Notably, the HTML5 category list for all of the features: [http://caniuse.com/#cats=HTML5](http://caniuse.com/#cats=HTML5)

 And what about XHTML5?
 Does that exist?